Igho-Okeoghene/Eunice-Portfolio/README.md

 ## Overview

-This website was built completely with Vanilla Js and CSS.
-Contained in this project is a little about me, stacks I am knowledgeable about and some projects I have done.
+This website contains a little about me, programmable stacks I am knowledgeable about and some projects I have done.
+Yes!
+Check it out!

 ### Screenshot